loader image

 Can neem oil (listed in Table 8.2) be permitted in direct contact with organic food products?
 (310)

 Yes.
-While the title of 8.2 is “Facility pest management substances”, there is no restriction on the use of diatomaceous earth, carbon dioxide or neem oil in relation to food contact post-harvest.
+While the title of Table 8.2 is “Facility pest management substances”, there is no restriction on the use of diatomaceous earth, carbon dioxide or neem oil in relation to food contact post-harvest.

 Peracetic Acid #